Halloween on Halsted Photos

 When you get a little glum about Chicago's shaky and possibly third-place contention for the 2016 Summer Olympics, think about Sydney, which was in the same boat when they were chosen for the gig in 2000 and pulled off a nearly problem-free event.

-My biggest geek element is my undying love of Mystery Science Theater 3000.
-That said, the apex of the series was its amazing send-up of the movie, Manos: Hands of Fate.
-It's so bad, and yet feels so good.
+Wave that nerd flag high.
+My personal geekery is bound to my undying love of the TV series Mystery Science Theater 3000, which ran on Comedy Central and the Sci-Fi Channel throughout the 1990s.
+To many MSTies, the apex of the series was its amazing send-up of the 1996 "horror" movie, Manos: Hands of Fate -- a flick that's so bad and yet feels so good.
 If you share my love of all things Torgo, you'll be pleased as punch to learn that the New Millennium Theatre Company is currently showing their satirical production of Manos: Rock Opera of Fate.
 The show will be playing through Nov.
 3, and you can learn get tickets online or at 312-458-9083.
-I went last night, and let me just say: whoa.
+I went last night, and let me just say: The Master would be very pleased.

 Hard Boiled Anniversary Sale